 None of this is to say that this particular story should have been written differently, simply to say that this is no ‘Female Rocky’, as Warner Brothers tried to market the film as.

-Theme Line: When you truly love somebody, your actions speak louder than words.
+Theme Thread: When you truly love somebody, your actions speak louder than words.

-Story World: The battlefield of a boxing gymnasium and its surrounding underworld.
+Setting: The big strugglefield of a boxing gymnasium and its surrounding underworld.
 (This is a story set in an ambiguous decade — it’s unambiguously American, but could be set in any number of decades of the past 70 odd years.
 There are few technological clues.
 In other words, this story takes place over Frankie’s whole lifetime — it’s a purely psychological story.)

-Symbol Line: The boxing ring as a metaphor for inner turmoil
+Symbol Thread: The boxing ring as a metaphor for inner turmoil

 INTERESTING STORYTELLING TOOLS USED IN MILLION DOLLAR BABY

 This is my term for the character who is most closely aligned with your hero – the best friend, partner, mentor or spouse whose primary function is to help the hero achieve the outer motivation and to urge the hero toward transformation. […]

 The reflection character’s primary goal is to help the hero achieve the outer motivation.Michael Hauge